chiffa/BioFlow/dev_log.rst

 -  render the usage of analytical/background sets uniform throughout the system.

--  save analysis files and statistically significant analysis elements into the output folder instead of showing them to the user

 -  split the computation of the blank from the performing of the analysis round